-The Newport Garden has now been built and is currently in the ‘fitting out’ phase.
-This is an exciting space in the middle of Newport, where you will be able to undertake various ‘shed-like’ activities, as well as growing, learning to cook and eat cake!
+This is an exciting space in the middle of Newport, fully stocked with tools and equipment, where you are able to undertake various ‘shed-like’ activities, as well as growing, learning to cook and eat cake!

 All new members are most welcome to attend.
 We meet every Wednesday from 1pm to 4pm at Age UK IW’s offices at 147 High Street, Newport, PO30 1TY (next to County Hall).